Jinadattasuri

-Jinadattasuri was a Jain Apabhramsa poet.
+Jinadattasuri was a Jain Apabhramsa poet and monk.

 He was born in 1075 and died in 1154.
 He was a contemporary of Hemchandra and a disciple of Jinavallabhsuri.

 Works

 His Upadesharasayana-rasa (1143) is a didactic poem of 80 verse written in the form of a Rasa.
 In appreciation of his teacher Jinavallabhsuri, he wrote a didactic poem in 32 verses titled Kalaswarupakulakam in Apabhramsa and Chachchari.